do title loans go on your credit report

 Unfortunately, no.

-According to Wisconsin Auto Title Loans Inc. policy, the loan information is private and stays between the lender and the borrower, even if the latter wants for it to go on the credit report.
+According to Wisconsin Auto Title Loans, Inc. policy, the loan information is private and stays between the lender and the borrower, even if the latter wants for it to go on the credit report, in the instance of a title loan and credit score.

-If you were planning to take out a title loan only to have it positively impact your credit history for future purposes, this option does not work for that specific purpose.
+If you were planning to take out a title loan only to have positive title loan credit impact purposes, this option does not work for the specific purpose of title loan credit impact.

 Do Title Loans Go on Your Credit Report If You’re Late With A Loan Payment?